Toulousy History, Family Crest & Coats of Arms

 The first of this line was Raymond I, Count of Toulouse (died 865) who was the Count of Limoges, Rouergue, Quercy, Toulouse and Albi.
 On his death, his brother Fredelo, (Fredelo, Fridolo, or Frigidolo) who died in 852 assumed the title and some regard him as the first Count of Toulouse (844-852.)
 This line survived until Raymond VII, Count of Toulouse (1197-1249.)
 Shortly after his death, the county was annexed by France.

 "The Counts of Toulouse descended from Fulcoald, Count of Rodez 837, whose son Fridolind became Count of Toulouse 849 (L'Art de Vdrif. les Dates), and was ancestor of that Sovereign house, whose services in the Crusades, and whose ruin in the Albigensian wars, occupy so important a place in history.
 A branch of this illustrious house settled in England at the Conquest, and Hugh de Toulouse obtained grants from Richard FitzGilbert in Surrey."

 Early History of the Toulousy family

 This web page shows only a small excerpt of our Toulousy research.
-Another 89 words (6 lines of text) covering the year 1864 is included under the topic Early Toulousy History in all our PDF Extended History products and printed products wherever possible.
+Another 89 words (6 lines of text) covering the years 1864 and 1901 are included under the topic Early Toulousy History in all our PDF Extended History products and printed products wherever possible.